 Recoverit is famous for its deep scanning process.
-Once you have pressed the tab of "start" the software will start the deep scanning process for the hard drive you want to recover data from.
+Once you have pressed the tab "start" the software will start the deep scanning process for the hard drive you want to recover data from.
 You can even either pause or resume the scanning process.
 It will take a few minutes to finish the scanning.
 Sometimes, a few hours are required if many large-sized files are present.
-During the scanning process you can also pinpoint the files you desire.
+During the scanning process, you can also pinpoint the files you desire.

 Step 4: Preview and recover files

 This method is the shortest and simplest of them all.
-In this method there are few steps you need to follow and get rid of the problem.
+In this method, there are a few steps you need to follow and get rid of the problem.
 Firstly, you must make sure that the BIOS settings are defined as per the Raid setup.
 If you witness any changes in the BIOS due to any update or corruption, you need to revert those as soon as possible.
 If you see no change then you can also update or downgrade your BIOS to make the Raid detect your hard drive.

 Note: The process of updating the BIOS is safe only if it completes successfully.
-The thing that you need to keep in your mind is that downgrading your BIOS may not be a good idea.
+The thing that you need to keep in mind is that downgrading your BIOS may not be a good idea.
 Downgrading the BIOS can be fatal for the system as it can brick your laptop or pc.
 If the downgrade process is failed in between due to any reason, then your system BIOS may be corrupted.

-Furthermore, you need to check the SATA mode selection or any similar in your system BIOS to ensure that the Raid is selected instead of SATA drive.
+Furthermore, you need to check the SATA mode selection or any similar in your system BIOS to ensure that the Raid is selected instead of the SATA drive.

 This is the last method you can try to detect your hard drives.
-In this method you finally need to replace or try another Raid controller.
-You can only procced in this method if your Raid array is external or network connected.
+In this method, you finally need to replace or try another Raid controller.
+You can only proceed in this method if your Raid array is external or network connected.
 If yes, then try replacing the hardware controller.
 In other words, you can just try another controller to check if your hard drives are detectable or recognized.